 The Eurasian Lynx is on average about 1.5 meters (4.92 ft) long and stands about 75 centimeters (2.46 ft) tall.
 It has a maximum weight of 38 kilos (83.77 lbs) and an average weight of about 21 kilos (46.29).

 The Cheetah (Acinonyx jubatus) is one of those big cats that is mainly found in North, Southern, and East Africa, even though a few can be found in the wild in parts of Iran as well.
+The northwest African cheetah lives in the Sahara Desert.

 The animal has been listed as endangered as only about 7,100 adults are estimated to still live in the wild.
 Several African countries are taking measures to ensure that the species won’t go extinct.